ElectrikFire7/discord_bot/README.md

 ✅ Responds to user messages with predefined replies.
 ✅ Supports **private and public messages**.
 ✅ Adds **emoji reactions** to specific messages.
 ✅ Enables playing a lite version of Psych on the channel.
+✅ Enables playing a lite version of Poker on the channel.

 ---